 I now just received notice that they are appealing to the board.
 Stating that the referee erred as a matter of law.

-There is more to it which I really do not understand, but I maintain I misread the situation because I was having problems all night with this person’s monitor.
+more to it which I really do not understand, but I maintain I misread the situation because I was having problems all night with this person’s monitor.
 They are also stating that it was not the claimant’s responsibility to interpret the heart rhythms and or alarms but to merely report changes.
 (If this is so, then why do I have to take compliancy tests on heart rhythms).

 Ends with we reserve the right to submit additional reason for this appeal upon receipt of the Transcript if the testimony and exhibits taken at the hearing.